orchestral/toolkit-docs/testbench/the-basic/databases.md

 # Define Databases

-It is recommended for package to use `ServiceProvider::loadMigrationsFrom()` feature (it automatically handle migrations for packages when used in Laravel applications and during tests) or you can define migrations specifically for tests environment using the recommended guide below.
+It is recommended for a package to use `ServiceProvider::loadMigrationsFrom()` feature (it automatically handles migrations for packages when used in Laravel applications and during tests) or you can define migrations specifically for the tests environment using the recommended guide below.

 ## In-Memory SQLite Connection